The Vet Services Wairarapa Team

 She has a daughter who is currently studying at university and any spare time Dawn may have is spent reading or enjoying the outdoors.

-Emma joined the Vet Services Wairarapa team in June with the opening of the new clinic.
+Emma joined the Vet Services Wairarapa team when we moved to the Lincoln Road location.
 She has two National Certificates in Business Administration and Computing and a background in the administration field.
-Emma is looking forward to new challenges and is enjoying being part of the team.
+Emma is enjoying new challenges and loves being part of the team.

 Kirsten grew up on an Angus stud in the Manawatu.
 She completed her veterinary nursing diploma in 2012.
 Since then she has found her passion is in retail.
 She moved to the Wairarapa in 2017 after her partner got a job on a farm in the area and she transferred from our Vet Services Napier branch.